 §393.1.
 Informal Dispute Resolution for Nursing Facilities and Intermediate Care Facilities for Individuals with an Intellectual Disability or Related Conditions (ICF/IID).

-(a) The Texas Health and Human Services Commission (HHSC) provides an informal dispute resolution (IDR) process for nursing facilities and intermediate care facilities for individuals with an intellectual disability or related conditions (ICF/IID) (hereinafter referred to collectively as "facility") through which a facility may dispute deficiencies/violations cited against that facility by the State survey agency or its designee.
+(a) The Texas Health and Human Services Commission (HHSC) provides an informal dispute resolution (IDR) process for nursing facilities and intermediate care facilities for individuals with an intellectual disability or related conditions (ICF/IID) (hereinafter referred to collectively as "facility") through which a facility may dispute deficiencies/violations cited against that facility by the State survey agency, or its designee.

-(b) HHSC must receive a facility's written request for an IDR no later than the 10th calendar day after the facility's receipt of the statement of deficiencies/violations from the State survey agency or its designee.
-If the 10th calendar day falls on a Saturday, Sunday, or legal holiday, the due date becomes the following business day.
+(b) The HHSC IDR Department must receive a facility's written request for an IDR no later than the tenth calendar day after the facility's receipt of the official statement of deficiencies/violations from the State survey agency, or its designee.
 The facility must submit its written request for an IDR on the form designated for that purpose by HHSC.
 HHSC will make that form publicly available, e.g., maintained on the HHSC website.

 (c) Within three business days of its receipt of the facility's written request for an IDR, HHSC will notify the facility and the State survey agency's regional office under which the facility operates of its receipt of the request.

-(d) Within five calendar days of HHSC's receipt of the facility's request for an IDR, HHSC must receive from the facility two copies of the facility's rebuttal letter and attached supporting documentation.
-If the 5th calendar day falls on a Saturday, Sunday, or legal holiday, the due date becomes the following business day.
+(d) Within five calendar days of HHSC's receipt of the facility's request for an IDR, HHSC must receive from the facility the facility's rebuttal letter and attached supporting documentation.
 The rebuttal letter must contain:

-(1) a list of the deficiencies/violations disputed (only those deficiencies/violations listed on the IDR request form and addressed in the rebuttal letter/supporting documentation will be reviewed);
+(1) a list of the deficiencies/violations disputed (only those deficiencies/violations listed on the IDR request form and addressed in the rebuttal letter and supporting documentation will be reviewed);

-(2) the reason(s) each deficiency/violation is disputed; and
+(2) the reason or reasons each deficiency/violation is disputed; and

 (3) the outcome desired by the facility for each disputed deficiency/violation.

-(e) The facility submits its supporting documentation or information in the following format :
+(e) The facility submits its supporting documentation or information in the following format.

 (1) Organize the attachments by deficiency/violation and cross-reference to the disputed deficiency/violation in the rebuttal letter.